-Leaving it on too long or using it too often could lead to the erosion of the tooth enamel.
+Leaving it on too long or using it too often could lead to the tooth enamel’s erosion.
 Brush your teeth as usual with toothpaste after rinsing out the baking soda.

 However, do not use baking soda if you have braces or another non-removable dental correcting device.

 If you notice tooth sensitivity or other notable symptoms from using baking soda as a tooth whitener, make an appointment with a dentist.
 Be candid with your dentist regarding your experiences with baking soda, so they can best assist you.